 - Your Tutor (your Tutor room)

-- Your Head of Year (the Student Support Hub)
+- Your Head of Year (at the KS3 or KS4 Hub)

 - Your class Teacher (your Teacher’s classroom)

-- A Teaching Assistant (in class or in the SEN area)
+- A Teaching Assistant (in class or in the Den area)

 - A Meal Time Assistant (around the school site at lunchtime)